-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs 18 to 65 years of age season illness oseltamivir, respectively). oseltamivir 75 mg BID for 6 weeks Secondary: Adverse events The protective efficacy of oseltamivir in the two active-treatment groups combined was 74% (95% CI, 53 to 88) at all the sites and 82% (95% CI, 60 to 93) at sites in Virginia, where the rate of influenza infection was higher than the overall rate. vs placebo For culture-proven influenza, the rate of protective efficacy in the two oseltamivir groups combined was 87% (95% CI, 65 to 96).
+Study and Study Design and Sample Size and Study End Points Results Diug Kegimen Demographics Duration vs 18 to 65 years of age season illness oseltamivir, respectively). oseltamivir 75 mg BID for 6 weeks Secondary: Adverse events combined was 74% (95% CI, 53 to 88) at all the sites and 82% (95% CI, 60 to 93) at sites in Virginia, where the rate of influenza infection was higher than the overall rate.
+VS placebo For culture-proven influenza, the rate of protective efficacy in the two oseltamivir groups combined was 87% (95% CI, 65 to 96).
 The rate of laboratory-confirmed influenza infection was lower with oseltamivir than with placebo (5.3 vs 10.6%; P <0.001).
 Secondary: Oseltamivir was well tolerated but was associated with a greater frequency of nausea (12.1 and 14.6% in the QD and BID groups, respectively) and vomiting (2.5 and 2.7%, respectively) than was placebo (nausea, 7.1%; vomiting, 0.8%).
 The frequency of premature discontinuation of drug or placebo was similar among the three groups (3.1 to 4.0%).
-Brady et al (abstract) 23 Rimantadine 100 mg QD for 6 weeks immediately after influenza A was detected in the DB, PC Adult patients 18 to 55 years of age from Baltimore and Columbus N=228 6 weeks Primary: Adverse events, presence of influenza virus infection Primary: Only 10 (8.7%) of the 114 rimantadine-treated subjects and five (4.4%) of 114 placebo-treated recipients reported one or more adverse event.
-The most frequently reported adverse event in both groups was related to the gastrointestinal and central nervous systems. community at each study site vs communities Secondary: Not reported A total of seven rimantadine recipients and 20 placebo recipients developed influenza A infection, as documented by isolation of influenza A, a four-fold or greater rise in hemagglutination inhibition antibody titer to influenza A (H3N2) in serum, or both (seven of 112 vs 20 of 110 participants, respectively; P <0.01). placebo Influenza A/Leningrad/87-like (H3N2) virus was recovered from five placebo recipients but was not recovered from any of the rimantadine recipients.
+Brady et al (abstract) 23 DB, PC N=228 Primary: Primary: Rimantadine 100 mg QD for 6 weeks immediately after influenza A was detected in the Adult patients 18 to 55 years of age from Baltimore and Columbus 6 weeks Adverse events, presence of influenza virus infection Driv 10 (8.7%) of the 114 rimantadine-treated subjects and five (4.4%) of 114 placebo-treated recipients reported one or more adverse event.
+The most frequently reported adverse event in both groups was related to the gastrointestinal and central nervous systems. community at each study site communities Secondary: Not reported A total of seven rimantadine recipients and 20 placebo recipients developed influenza A infection, as documented by isolation of influenza A, a four-fold or greater rise in hemagglutination inhibition antibody titer to influenza A (H2N2) in acrum, or both (across of 112 vp 20 of 110 participante v5 respectively; P <0.01). placebo recipients but was not recovered from any of the rimantadine recipients.
 Altogether, 19 rimantadine recipients and 21 placebo recipients developed a respiratory illness during the study, but influenza A infection was documented in only 15 ill volunteers.